 Brain Injury Symptoms

 A car accident head injury can have several symptoms that range from mild to severe and distracting to debilitating.
 Some brain injury symptoms may appear immediately after the accident, whereas others can take days or weeks to appear.
-Lack of treatment may cause certain symptoms to worsen, so it’s critical to seek medical care as soon as possible after a car accident.

 Mild Traumatic Brain Injury Symptoms